Ayman Cherkaoui: Education

 Cherkaoui completed his undergraduate and graduate studies in Montreal receiving a Bachelor of Mechanical Engineering at McGill University, and a Bachelor of Laws from Université de Montréal Faculty of Law.
 Cherkaoui also later received a Master of Science from EMLYON Business School in Lyon, France.
 In addition, Cherkaoui has completed an Adaptation Certificate from University of Oxford, and a Business Sustainability Management Certificate from University of Cambridge.

 Professional career

 Cherkaoui has served as special advisor for Climate Change and Negotiations to the Minister of the Environment, Morocco, special advisor to the UNFCCC COP22 Presidency, and as a Climate Change Expert with Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ).
 Previously, Cherkaoui has worked as a consultant for VALYANS Consulting, International Air Transport Association, and Air Liquide.

 His work focuses on technical negotiations under the UNFCCC and legal innovations to support adaptation and mitigation in climate vulnerable countries.

+Currently Ayman Cherkaoui is the director of Hassan II International Center for Environmental training.

 Publications

 Cherkaoui contributed to a number of scholarly articles and technical reports.